tiwong/tiwong.github.io/maths.md

 ![MFOpic](https://opc.mfo.de/photoNormal?id=21800)

-<p>I'm currently a postdoctoral fellow at the UnIndian Institute of Science Education and Research (IISER), Pune; previously at the Max Planck Institut für Mathematik (MPIM), Bonn.
+<p>I'm currently a postdoctoral fellow at the Indian Institute of Science Education and Research (IISER), Pune; previously at the Max Planck Institut für Mathematik (MPIM), Bonn.
 My work focuses on the interplay between trace formulae and L-functions in the theory of automorphic forms and representation theory.
 I also like to think about interactions between homotopy theory and number theory.</p> --->

 ### Papers

 1. On smoothing singularities of elliptic orbital integrals on GL(n) and Beyond Endoscopy, with O.E.
 Gonzalez, C.H.
 Kwan, S.J.
-Miller, R. Van Peski. **Journal of Number Theory**, 183C (2018) pp. 407-427.
+Miller, R. Van Peski.
+Journal of Number Theory, 183C (2018) pp. 407-427.
 [Journal](https://doi.org/10.1016/j.jnt.2019.04.016) [ArXiv](https://arxiv.org/abs/1608.05938)

-2. Biases in prime factorizations and Liouville functions for arithmetic progressions, with P. Humphries and S. Shekatkar. **Journal de théorie des nombres de Bordeaux**, 31 no. 1 (2019), p.
+2. Biases in prime factorizations and Liouville functions for arithmetic progressions, with P. Humphries and S. Shekatkar.
+Journal de théorie des nombres de Bordeaux, 31 no. 1 (2019), p.
 1-25.
 [Journal](https://jtnb.centre-mersenne.org/item/JTNB_2019__31_1_1_0/) [ArXiv](https://arxiv.org/abs/1704.07979)

-3. Eisenstein cocycles over imaginary quadratic fields and special values of L-functions, with J. Flórez and C. Karabulut. **Journal of Number Theory**.
+3. Eisenstein cocycles over imaginary quadratic fields and special values of L-functions, with J. Flórez and C. Karabulut.
+Journal of Number Theory.
 Volume 204, November 2019, pp. 497-531.
 [Journal](https://doi.org/10.1016/j.jnt.2019.04.016) [ArXiv](https://arxiv.org/abs/1611.08565)

 4. On the balanced Voronoi formula for GL(n).
-To appear in **Functiones et Approximatio**.
+To appear in Functiones et Approximatio.
 [Journal](https://projecteuclid.org/euclid.facm/1572055507) ArXiv

 5. Universal Fourier expansions for Bianchi modular forms.
-To appear in **International Journal of Number Theory**.
+To appear in International Journal of Number Theory.
 [Journal](https://doi.org/10.1142/S1793042120500372) ArXiv

 6. Shifts of the sum of prime divisor function of Alladi and Erdős, with S. Shekatkar.
-To appear in **Integers**.
+To appear in Integers.
 Journal [ArXiv](https://arxiv.org/abs/1710.10875)

 7. Explicit formulas for the spectral side of the trace formula of SL(2).
-To appear in **Acta Arithmetica**.
+To appear in Acta Arithmetica.
 Journal [ArXiv](https://arxiv.org/abs/1608.02296)

 ### Preprints